KatlegoSeiphemo/Little-hands-learn/README.md

 # Little Hands Learn – Sign Language for Kids

-This is a landing page project created as part of the FNB App Academy practical tasks.
+This is a landing page project created as part of the SheCodes practical tasks.
 The page promotes the importance of teaching sign language to young children in an engaging and informative way.

 ## 📌 Project Overview